jsiebens/spire-tailscale-plugin/README.md

 ## How it Works

-This plugin automatically attests instances using the Tailscale OIDC Token. (a Tailscale feature still in WIP) The plugin operates as follows:
+This plugin automatically attests instances using the Tailscale OIDC Token (a Tailscale feature still in WIP), and operates as follows:

 1. Agent fetches a Tailscale OIDC token from the local `tailscaled` agent
 1. Agent sends the token to the server